bee-hive/VentRL/README.md

 - matplotlib
 - seaborn

-This is research level code - if you have any questions/comments, please email [Niranjani Prasad](np6@princeton.edu).
+This is research level code, and will continue to be updated - if you have any questions/comments, please email Niranjani Prasad at <np6@princeton.edu>.